kratikgupta77/IP_5th_sem/rrt_motion/Readme.md

-# RRT Motion Planning Project
+# Motion Planning Algorithms Project

-This project implements the Rapidly-exploring Random Tree (RRT) algorithm for motion planning, developed as part of the IP 5th Semester coursework.
+This project, developed as part of the IP 5th Semester coursework, implements several fundamental motion planning algorithms, including Rapidly-exploring Random Tree (RRT), Dijkstra's, and A* algorithms.

 ## Overview

-Rapidly-exploring Random Trees (RRT) are a popular method for efficiently navigating complex, high-dimensional spaces in robotics.
-They are particularly effective for pathfinding in environments with obstacles, making them suitable for various applications, including mobile robots and manipulators.
+Motion planning is a critical aspect of robotics, enabling autonomous navigation through complex environments.
+This project focuses on three prominent algorithms:

+- **Rapidly-exploring Random Tree (RRT)**: A sampling-based algorithm effective in high-dimensional spaces, particularly for pathfinding in environments with obstacles.

+- **Dijkstra's Algorithm**: A search-based algorithm that finds the shortest path in weighted graphs, ensuring optimality in terms of path cost.

+- **A* Algorithm**: An extension of Dijkstra's algorithm that incorporates heuristics to guide the search, improving efficiency by prioritizing paths that appear to lead more directly to the goal.

 ## Features

-- **RRT Algorithm**: Implements the standard RRT algorithm for path planning.
+- **Algorithm Implementations**: Provides implementations of RRT, Dijkstra's, and A* algorithms for motion planning.

-- **Visualization**: Provides graphical representations of the planning process and the resulting paths.
+- **Visualization**: Includes graphical representations to visualize the planning process and resulting paths for each algorithm.

-- **Obstacle Handling**: Capable of planning paths in environments with static obstacles.
+- **Obstacle Handling**: Capable of planning paths in environments with static obstacles, demonstrating the strengths and limitations of each algorithm.

 ## Installation